openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 * Provider: the provider can be AWS S3/ Azure blob.
 If the service can be auto-detected this field can be pre-selected and cannot be edited.
 * Region: The region dropdown can also be auto-detected, should be editable anyway.
 * Endpoint: Pre-typed field.
 The endpoint can be changed according to the provider and region, the field should always be editable.
 * Access+Secret key: If not auto-detected, the user should provide matching key set.
-Secret key should be masked.
+Secret key should be masked with an option te reveal (eye icon)
 * Target bucket: The target bucket can be an existing bucket on the provider side.
 If no bucket is selected, the bucket claim generates a valid new bucket on AWS/ Azure/ other provider.
 This field should be disabled until connection details set (endpoint+keys) are successfully validated.

 ![Installation page](img/Create_new_OCS_03.png)